XFL Lays Off All Employees And Has No Plans To Return For New Season In 2021

 — XFL (@xfl2020) April 8, 2020

-Pollack never went as far as to say that the XFL is no longer in business, but one source said said “It’s done.
+Pollack never went as far as to say that the XFL is no longer in business, but one source said, “It’s done.
 It’s not coming back.”

 Upon the postponement of the season last month, the league stated that it would not be back to finish in 2020.
-The XFL let fans know that they could get a refund on their 2021 ticket investment due to not knowing when things would get started up again.
+The XFL let fans know that they could get a refund on their 2021 ticket investment due to not knowing when things would get started again.

-In mid-March, the NBA was the first professional league to suspend its season due to the coronavirus pandemic.
+In March, the NBA was the first professional league to suspend its season due to the coronavirus pandemic.
 The NHL, MLB, MLS, NCAA, and other leagues around the world began following their lead, but they are all expected to return later in 2020 or next year.

 The original version of the XFL folded as fans thought it was too much of a combination of football and professional wrestling.
-McMahon had different rules for the 2020 league, but it was going to have a strict focus on football and not being associated with WWE at all.
+McMahon had different rules for the 2020 league; it was going to have a strict focus on football and not be associated with WWE at all.

 On Friday, Pollack never came right out and said that the XFL would not return at all, but 2021 is already out of the picture.
 The league was starting to pick up momentum right before its season was suspended, and there has been no further comment regarding the distant future.